chriha/project-cli/README.md

 ```

 ### Logging
-Colored output, easily clear logs
+Find all your log files and see what's happening with your application.
+It'll also warn you, if your files get too big.
 ```shell
 project help logs:tail
 ```

 ### Xdebug
-Enable and disable Xdebug with a single command
+Enable and disable Xdebug with a single command.
 ```shell
 project help php:xdebug
 ```